Share This Post

 Where Will We See the EBSR and TECR

 The Evidence-Based Selected-Response and the Technology-Enhanced Constructed-Response will appear on both PARCC assessments that comprise PARCC’s summative assessment: the Performance-Based Assessment (PBA) that will occur in the spring and the End of Year Assessment (EOY) that will be given in late spring.
 On the PBA, each text readers engage with will have a series of these items.
 Both the Literary Analysis and the Research Simulation Task will have two items related to grade-level reading standards 1-3 and 4-9 and one directly addressing grade-level reading standard 4 (vocabulary) for each text read (two texts for the literary analysis and three for the research simulation task).
 The Narrative Task, however, is different and will have five items associated to grade-level standards 1-9.
 To learn about the specific relationships between the performance tasks and the standards assessed by an EBSR or TECR, check out my PARCC Aligned Planners.
-From the appearances on PARCC’s Assessment Blueprint, the End of Year (EOY) Assessment will offer up 18 EBSRs and 8 TECR at each grade level, 3-11.
+From the appearances on PARCC’s Assessment Blueprint, the End of Year (EOY) Assessment will offer up a range of EBSRs and TECRs at each grade level, 3-11 (ELA/Literacy Form Specifications Grades 3-5, Grades 6-8, and Grades 9-11).

 Instructionally, become more open-ended on the kind of thinking you ask students to practice.
 This kind of thinking is supported by texts with rich and deep ideas or theories.
 Acknowledge the multiple possibilities for both inference making and supporting evidence.
 Look for ways to move deeper into thinking and academic connections rather than limiting thought with single and simple responses.
 In terms of class assessment, begin to readjust the types of multiple choice questions you offer.
 PARCC’s approach is different from conventional multiple-choice.
 I don’t think the task is over burdensome although the thinking required will be deeper–for test taker and test writer!